Kindness builds trust and creates a safety net for all types of relationships.

 - how the other person feels in our relationship

-When you are consistently kind and considerate, in time, the other person gains a sense of safety in the relationship.
+When you are consistently kind and considerate, over time, the other person gains a sense of safety in the relationship.

 Think about this:

-If the other person doesn’t experience you as kind, he or she may instead feel insecure, needy, angry, standoffish, or uncomfortable in the relationship with you.
-These other “negative” emotions come into play because there is no sense of security between the two of you.
+If the other person doesn’t experience you as kind, he or she may instead feel insecure, needy, angry, standoffish, or uncomfortable in the relationship.
+Other “negative” emotions come into play because there is no sense of security between the two of you.

-Intimacy and vulnerability occur when we feel that the other person “has our back.”
-As soon as trust breaks down because of an unkind word or act, we immediately retreat, feeling that the relationship may not be safe or healthy.
+Trust, intimacy and vulnerability occur when we feel that the other person “has our back.”
+Yet, when trust breaks down, we immediately retreat, feeling that the relationship may not be safe or healthy.

-On the other hand, simple and consistent acts of kindness can bring hope to struggling relationships and enable trust to build over time.
+On the other hand, simple and consistent acts of kindness create change and bring hope to struggling relationships.

-Don’t underestimate the power of kindness, the power of a simple gesture.
+Don’t underestimate the power of a simple gesture of kindness.

 Note to professionals: This blog is also displayed on TheRelationshipProtocol.com website.